RBilly/design-system/docs/component-development-guidelines.md

 ## CSS

-[vanilla-extract](https://vanilla-extract.style/) is the only way to write CSS in the component library repository (see the [CSS ADR](https://wiki.merckgroup.com/confluence/display/PAD/ADR+-+Component+library+-+CSS) to find out more about this choice).
+[vanilla-extract](https://vanilla-extract.style/) is the only way to write CSS in the component library repository.

 ### Do ✅